John Holland, 2nd Duke of Exeter: Appointments

 In July 1416 he was appointed Lieutenant General to High Admiral of England Thomas Beaufort, Duke of Exeter (the post later became known as Lieutenant of the Admiralty) until 1435.
 In November 1432 he was made Deputy Marshall of England until September 1436.
 In 1435 he was appointed High Admiral of England, Ireland and Aquitaine.
 In March 1438 Holand was appointed Commander of the Army for relieving the castle of Guînes.
 In 1439 he was made the king's lieutenant in Aquitaine.
 He was made count of Ivry in France by John, Duke of Bedford.
 Holland recovered his father's dukedom of Exeter on 6 January 1443/1444, and was given precedence just below the Duke of York.
 He was succeeded as duke by his son Henry.

 Death and burial

 There is an effigy of this John Holland in the Chapel of St. Peter ad Vincula in the Tower of London.
+It had originally been in St Katharine by the Tower.